Opportunities - Selection Processes

 Further details about the organization and its activities can be found on the Canadian Air Transport Security Authority's website.

-Candidates must apply online by December 15, 2016 via the Governor in Council website.
-Your cover letter should be addressed to the Assistant Secretary to the Cabinet (Senior Personnel), Privy Council Office, and should be sent only through the on-line application.
+Candidates must apply online by 11:59 p.m.
+Eastern Time on May 8, 2017, via the Governor in Council Appointments website.
+Your cover letter should be addressed to the Assistant Secretary to the Cabinet (Senior Personnel), Privy Council Office, and should be sent only through the online application.